voorhoede/plastic-soup-surfer/README.md

 To deploy you need to have the `digital_ocean` ssh keys in the keys folder in the root of the repo.

 Unfortunately the image task does not seem to work correctly through ssh.
+So after deploying YOU WILL HAVE MISSING IMAGES.
+To fix this:

+- ssh -i keys/digital_ocean root@37.139.20.118
+- cd /usr/src/app
+- npm run images

 ## Style